-For the intro sequence of the “Spot’s On It” video, we used Autodesk Maya to produce the kaleidoscoping dance moves.
-Autodesk Maya is a 3D animation software that gives fine-grain control for authoring and editing kinematics trajectories, but a range of tool sets can be used with this API.
+For the intro sequence of the video Spot’s On It we used Autodesk Maya to produce the kaleidoscoping dance moves.
+Autodesk Maya is a 3D animation software that gives fine-grain control for authoring and editing kinematics trajectories.
+A range of tool sets can be used with this API.

 The primary component of the animated move is a set of timestamped key frames which specify the motion of the different tracks (arms, gripper, legs, or body).
 The timestamped keyframes that specify the animation can be densely spaced, as they would be from a 3D animation software, or they can be very sparse and the robot will interpolate between each key frame.

-This parsing step (from text file to protobuf message) happens automatically in Choreographer for both animations in the “animations” directory that matches the directory structure shown below, and also for animations uploaded through “File”->”Load Animated Move” menus.
+This parsing step (from text file to protobuf message) happens automatically in Choreographer for both animations in the Animations directory that matches the directory structure shown below and for animations uploaded by selecting Load Animated Move from the File menu.

 dance_directory/ choreographer.exe animations/ bourree_arm.cha my_animation.cha

-There is a python script in the
+animation_file_to_proto.py python script file in the

-animation_file_to_proto.py, which provides client access to the same functions used by Choreographer to complete the text file to protobuf animation parsing.
+bosdyn-choreography-client package provides client access to the same functions used by Choreographer to complete the text file to protobuf animation parsing.

-Choreography Logs for Animations¶
+Choreography logs for animations

 A choreography log contains high-rate timestamped key frames with the robot’s joint state, foot contacts, and body pose relative to the animation frame (defined by the robot’s foot state when the choreography log started).
 These key frames can be used directly for the animation file’s key frames.